bimobject/api-documentation/03-embed-api/file-download/README.md

 #### Optional headers

 Request header `Accept-Language` can be included.
-This will result in the contents of the 3D preview being translated to the desired locale (if supported and available)
+This will result in the contents of the download page being translated to the desired locale (if supported and available)

 ```http
 Accept-Language: de